Jamie’s story is part of a series on new Brain Bolt technology, made possible by donor funding, being pioneered at Vancouver General Hospital

 Dr. Myp Sekhon, the ICU physician on call that night, remembers the 23-year-old when she was wheeled into the ICU.
 “She was completely unconscious, in a coma, and showed devastating signs of severe brain injury,” says Dr. Sekhon.
 “She needed emergency surgery.
 Based on our traditional diagnostic models and available therapies, her chance at a full recovery was slim.”

 VGH neurosurgeons and Dr. Sekhon used a revolutionary procedure that night – one of the first times it had been attempted in North America.
-They placed special brain catheters into Jamie’s brain.
+They placed special catheters, dubbed the Brain Bolt into Jamie’s brain.
 The information provided allowed them to manipulate Jamie’s blood pressure so that her brain received the exact amount of oxygen it needed to heal and recover.

 Dr. Sekhon and his colleague, Dr. Don Griesdale, had learned this autoregulation monitoring procedure while studying traumatic brain injury at Addenbrooke’s Hospital at the University of Cambridge.
 Both doctors have since established a close and ongoing collaboration with their neurocritical care colleagues at Addenbrooke.
 “We rely heavily on their clinical expertise with traumatic brain injuries,” says Dr. Sekhon.
 “We are now actively co-investigating how these brain monitors can help brain injury after cardiac arrest.”